balderdashy/sails-docs/concepts/Assets/DefaultTasks.md

 ##### jst

-> Precompiles Underscore templates to a `.jst` file. (i.e. it takes HTML template files and turns them into tiny javascript functions).
+> Precompiles Underscore templates to a `.jst` file. (i.e. it takes HTML template files and turns them into tiny JavaScript functions).
 This can speed up template rendering on the client, and reduce bandwidth usage.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-jst)